 I want you to do the same with your thoughts but let them pass like clouds.
 Just like clouds, your thoughts just pass through.
 Let them pass.

 Don’t deny them.
 Don’t pretend they are something else.
 Don’t argue with them.
 Don’t bargain with yourself.
 Just observe the ‘thought clouds’ honestly.
-In other words, when the mental image flashes, acknowledge it.
+In other words, putting to use these simple meditation steps for beginners, when the mental image flashes, acknowledge it.

 For example, “This is a fire that happened when I was 3 years old.”
 “This is an image of my parents about to leave for the United States when I was 3 years old.”
 Whatever image you have from the past, strip it of all emotional judgment or analysis.
 Make sure you empty the mental image of any emotional content that might trip you up or set you off into an emotional analysis.